 1. Slow down.
 Driving at normal speeds in fog can be very dangerous.
 Be sure to slow down so you have more time to react if traffic stops or other hazards appear.
 When visibility is severely limited, find a safe place to park, away from travel lanes, and wait for conditions to improve.

-1. Always headlights, never brights.
+2. Always headlights, never brights.
+Avoid using high-beam headlights in fog as fog consists of tiny water droplets that spread and reflect light.
 While your high beams are not useful in the fog, remember to turn on your low-beam headlights to help other drivers see you.

 For more tips on driving in severe weather like heavy winds and heavy rain, click here.

 Help protect yourself and your property with local weather alerts.Learn more about weather alerts >